mebjas/mebjas.github.io/_posts/2020-12-30-how-to-get-commodity-price-in-google-sheet.md

 | Rhodium | =Dollar(metalsApi("XRH")) | $16650.00 |
 | Error condition | =Dollar(metalsApi("")) | #VALUE! |

-_*The values are from the date I wrote this article._ The data here might be slightly delayes as expected due to caching with timeout of 5 minutes.
+_*The values are from the date I wrote this article._ The data here might be slightly delayed as expected due to caching with the timeout of 5 minutes.

-** This is just for reference, is't not an artefact of the AppScript.
+** This is just for reference, it's not an artifact of the `AppScript`.

-## Possibilties
+## Possibilities
 You can use the same approach to do different things like:
- - Get price of Gold in India in specific cities.
+ - Get the price of Gold in India in specific cities.
- - Get price of some Stock in Singapore Exchange.
+ - Get the price of some Stock on the Singapore Exchange.
- - Get price of some stock in `BSE` or `NSE`.
+ - Get the price of some stock in `BSE` or `NSE`.
- - Get price of certain Mutual Fund or `ETF`
+ - Get the price of a certain Mutual Fund or `ETF`

-Basically get any value you want from internet in numeric format into Google Sheet if you know a reliable source of data or preferrably an API endpoint.
+Basically get any value you want from the internet in numeric format into Google Sheet if you know a reliable source of data or preferably an API endpoint.